Logging

 Specific directory

-Writes spring.log to the specified directory.
-Names can be an exact location or relative to the current directory.
+Writes to the location specified by logging.file.name and ignores logging.file.path.
+The location can be absolute or relative to the current directory.

 Log files rotate when they reach 10 MB and, as with console output, ERROR-level, WARN-level, and INFO-level messages are logged by default.